In Sacrifice for Liberty and Peace:

 at the National WWI Museum and Memorial in Kansas City, MO

 On April 6, 1917, the United States officially entered World War I, a war that changed the nation and the world forever.
-On April 6, 2017, thousands in attendance, as well as those watching video across the nation and around the world, will see the United States commemorate this turning point in our nation’s and the world’s history with the “In Sacrifice for Liberty and Peace: Centennial Commemoration of the U.S. Entry into World War I” ceremony, hosted by the United States World War One Centennial Commission at the National World War I Museum and Memorial in Kansas City, Missouri.
+On April 6, 2017, thousands in attendance, as well as those watching video across the nation and around the world, joined the United States in commemorating this turning point in our nation’s and the world’s history with the “In Sacrifice for Liberty and Peace: Centennial Commemoration of the U.S. Entry into World War I” ceremony, hosted by the United States World War One Centennial Commission at the National World War I Museum and Memorial in Kansas City, Missouri.

-This international ceremony will consist principally of the reading of passages from significant and representative American writings of a century ago about the U.S. decision to enter the war, including selections from speeches, journalism, literature, poetry, and performance of important music of the time.
-Invited American readers include the President of the United States.
-Certain Heads of State from other nations are invited to read passages reflecting the reaction of their respective nations to the U.S. entry into the war in 1917.
-“In Sacrifice for Liberty and Peace” also will include flyovers by U.S. aircraft and Patrouille de France, as well as military bands, color guards, ceremonial units, and video productions.
-Students across the nation will participate in this historic event, learning how WWI changed the United States and the world.
+This international ceremony consisted principally of the reading of passages from significant and representative American writings of a century ago about the U.S. decision to enter the war, including selections from speeches, journalism, literature, poetry, and performance of important music of the time.
+Heads of State from eight nations read passages reflecting the reaction of their respective nations to the U.S. entry into the war in 1917.
+“In Sacrifice for Liberty and Peace” also included flyovers by U.S. aircraft and Patrouille de France, as well as military bands, color guards, ceremonial units, and video productions.
+Students across the nation also participated in this historic event, learning how WWI changed the United States and the world.

-Invited attendees include the President of the United States; Congressional leadership; Cabinet members; State governors; U.S. military leaders; veterans organizations, including those representing historic U.S. military units; descendants of significant American WWI figures; and other organizations, dignitaries, and VIPs.
-The Heads of State of Australia, Austria, Belgium, Canada, France, Germany, Hungary, Italy, and the United Kingdom are invited to be readers during the Ceremony.
-The Heads of State of all nations whose people were involved in WWI are invited to attend the ceremony.
+Noteable attendees included Secretary of the Army Roberrt M. Speer; Rep. Emanuel Cleaver II; Missouri Governor Eric Grietens; ambassadors of nations involved in Wold War I; veterans organizations, including those representing historic U.S. military units; descendants of significant American WWI figures, including Helen Patton, Sandra Pershing, Deborah York and Noble Sissle, Jr.; and other organizations, dignitaries, and VIPs.
+The Heads of State of Australia, Austria, Belgium, Canada, France, Germany, Hungary, Italy, and the United Kingdom read passages from their respective countries during the Ceremony.

 About the Ceremony

-The show features powerful musical moments under the direction of Michelle DiBucci, including the world premiere of two historic songs, a special appearance by members of the Kansas City Symphony and two US military bands.
-Notable performers participating in the event include Kevin Costner, solo R&B recording artists Billy Cliff and Lisa Fischer, baritone John Brancy with pianist Peter Dugan, and Kansas City Lyric Opera featured artist Samantha Gossard.
+The show featured powerful musical moments under the direction of Michelle DiBucci, including the world premiere of two historic songs, a special appearance by members of the Kansas City Symphony and two US military bands.
+Notable performers who participated in the event included Kevin Costner, solo R&B recording artists Billy Cliff and Lisa Fischer, baritone John Brancy with pianist Peter Dugan, and Kansas City Lyric Opera featured artist Samantha Gossard.

 In the afternoon of April 6, a distinguished colloquium will feature notable scholars and former high-ranking diplomats discussing what brought the United States into World War I, and what lessons on ending large conflicts can be learned from the war’s results.
 Attendance at the colloquium is by invitation only.
 The colloquium will be be streamed live on the Internet.
 Click here for more information on watching the colloquium live on April 6.